 Since 2008, the south and southeast portions of Skimmer Island have been surveyed for horseshoe crabs.
-Skimmer Island received about 1,000 cubic yards of sand from a nearby channel that was used as beneficial material on the island from 2011 to 2014.
-The beneficial material expanded the available area for horseshoe crab spawning.
+From 2011 to 2014, Skimmer Island received about 1,000 cubic yards of sand from a nearby channel that was used as beneficial material on the island.
+The beneficial dredge material expanded the available area for horseshoe crab spawning.
 However, the deposition onto the island stopped in 2014 and since then, the island has been continually eroding.
-The erosion and loss of spawning habitat may explain why the number of horseshoe crabs counted on Skimmer Island at each survey site per year has been trending down since 2014 (Table 4).
+The erosion and loss of spawning habitat may explain why the number of horseshoe crabs counted on Skimmer Island at each survey site per year has been trending down since the peak in 2014 (Table 4).

 The number of surveys conducted has varied throughout the years with as many as 13 surveys occurring at each Skimmer location in 2009.
-There was a total of 24 and 22 surveys conducted in 2013 and 2014, which had the highest total horseshoe crab numbers for Skimmer Island (Table 3).
+There was a total of 24 and 22 surveys conducted in 2013 and 2014, respectively, which had the highest total horseshoe crab numbers for Skimmer Island (Table 3).
 Since 2015, the number of surveys conducted at Skimmer has decreased.
-Generally, the more surveys conducted, the greater your sample size becomes.
+Generally, the more surveys conducted, the greater the sample size.
 This could explain why the horseshoe crab numbers for 2013 and 2014 were so high.
-In 2020 there were a total of twelve surveys conducted on Skimmer, six at the south and six at the southeast location.
-In total, 7766 horseshoe crabs were counted at Skimmer Island, accounting for 63.51% of the total horseshoe crabs counted at all surveying locations (Table 3).
+In 2021 there were a total of 14 surveys conducted on Skimmer, seven at the south and seven at the southeast location.
+In total, 10,550 horseshoe crabs were counted at Skimmer Island in 2021, accounting for 75.16% of the total horseshoe crabs counted at all surveying locations (Table 3).
 The CPUE by survey was calculated for each site to standardize changes in the number of surveys conducted at Skimmer Island's two locations (Table 4).
 Even though the number of horseshoe crabs counted at the Skimmer locations has decreased over time, these two locations have consistently accounted for over 60% of the total horseshoe crabs counted at all surveying locations since 2007.
-This data shows the importance of this island for the horseshoe crab population.
+These data shows the importance of Skimmer Island for the horseshoe crab population.

 Figure 5.
 Total number of horseshoe crabs found per year along two 100 square meter transects on Skimmer Island.
-Note that in 2015 to 2017, number of surveys was reduced.
+Note the generally downward trend from 2015.